Ravi Shankar, Grammy-winning Indian sitar virtuoso, dies at 92

 Ravi Shankar, the Grammy Award-winning Indian sitar virtuoso who became the world’s leading representative of South Asian music, exerted a major influence on popular music in the 1960s and was the father of the jazz-pop musician Norah Jones, died Dec.
 11 at a hospital near his home in Encinitas, Calif.

-The musician had undergone heart valve replacement surgery the week before, his family said.
+The musician had undergone heart valve replacement surgery last week, his family said.
 He was 92.

 Mr. Shankar took his music to the stages of Carnegie Hall in New York and the Kennedy Center in Washington.
 The London and New York philharmonic orchestras performed his concerto compositions for sitar and orchestra.
 During the height of the countercultural music revolution of the 1960s, he also was in the lineups at the Woodstock music festival in Upstate New York and the Monterey Pop Festival in California.

-In 1971, Mr. Shankar and Beatles guitarist George Harrison organized and played at a fundraising concert to aid victims of war and famine in Bangladesh, giving birth to the modern megastar benefit concert.
+In 1971, Mr. Shankar and Beatles guitarist George Harrison organized and played at a fundraising concert to aid the war and famine victims of Bangladesh, giving birth to the modern megastar benefit concert.